Atticus29/dataJitsu/specs.md

   - [ ] 3 sec. rewind and ff buttons
   - [ ] Track categories as well as move names (//TODO get category from item)

+- [ ] Add non-binary gender options
+- [ ] Add way to handle when someone is not connected
 - [ ] Test the new root node works (by annotating multiple times deep in the tree)
 - [ ] Test isWin and isDraw?
 - [ ] Test for annotation flag on and off